Bernard Zakheim: Coit Tower murals

-Zakheim conceptualized the Coit Tower murals, and as part of that project painted the mural "Library", portraying men reading newspapers and books.
+Zakheim conceptualized the Coit Tower murals and, as part of that project, painted the mural "Library," portraying men reading newspapers and books.
 The work reflects Zakheim's own political orientation, as a then-member of the Communist party.
 For example, fellow artist John Langley Howard reaches for a copy of Das Kapital.
-It also reflected specific news events happening at the time — one of the newspaper headlines says "Local Artists Protest Destruction of Rivera's Fresco", referring to the destruction of Diego Rivera's "Man at the Crossroads" the year before.
+It also reflected specific news events happening at the time—one of the newspaper headlines says "Local Artists Protest Destruction of Rivera's Fresco," referring to the destruction of Diego Rivera's "Man at the Crossroads" the year before.
 Because of this, the mural caused local controversy, with the San Francisco Examiner publishing a photo of the mural under a hammer and sickle (which was not part of Zakheim's design), leading to a temporary stoppage of work and locking of the building before the murals were eventually allowed to be seen by the public.

 The History of Medicine in California

 Over four years in the 1930s, Zakheim painted ten frescoes in Toland Hall Auditorium on the Parnassus campus of the University of California, San Francisco (UCSF), titled "The History of Medicine in California".
 These received national attention, including a mention in Time magazine.
 Considered controversial, they were papered over in 1948, and later restored by Zakheim's son Nathan.
 One of the murals shows Black nurse Biddy Mason working with John Strother Griffin.

-In 2021, the murals were removed from the building so that it can be torn down.
+In 2021, the murals were removed from the building so that it could be torn down.
 UCSF is working to identify a new location for display of the murals.